Graduate School Scholarships

 Eligibility This fellowship is open to all doctoral candidates in good standing with an approved dissertation proposal who have passed their preliminary exam and expect to complete and defend their dissertation during the nine-month (academic year) period in which the award is offered.
 In addition, the candidate must be a legal Washington State Resident as defined by RCW 28B.15.012, and they must have been enrolled full time prior to the fellowship period.
 Preference is given for students with a 3.5 or higher graduate GPA.
 Students will not be allowed to hold academic appointments during the tenure of their fellowship.

-Nomination Process Students must be nominated by their department or program through an online application that includes: the nomination form submitted by the department or program, a letter of support by the student’s advisor, a 1,000-word dissertation prospectus, a nine-month schedule listing dissertation completion benchmarks, and a CV.
+Nomination Process Students are nominated by the Dean of their College and include a letter of support by the student’s advisor, a 1,000-word dissertation prospectus, a nine-month schedule listing dissertation completion benchmarks, a CV that demonstrates the highest levels of excellence in scholarship, and an unofficial transcript.

 Deadline